Get Help Now

 1

-Hello Jasmine.
-We are very sorry to hear about your recent experience with our emergency department.
-Because we want every patient s experience to be nothing short of excellent, we take your feedback seriously and would like to learn more about your experience and concerns.
-Please call 603-663-2666, and you will be directed to the appropriate liaison/department for follow-up.
+Hello, Mrs. B. We are very sorry to hear about your recent experience with Elliot Hospital.
+Because we want every patient’s experience to be nothing short of excellent, we take your feedback seriously and would like to learn more about your experience and concerns.
+Please call our Patient Relations Department at 603-663-2666, and you will be directed to the appropriate liaison/department for follow-up.
 Thank you for taking the time to help us improve care for all our patients.

 Rehab.com icon